How to cope with stress

 Spending time with loved ones

 It’s important to cherish time spent with friends and family and never take it for granted.
-In many cases, they’re the people that understand you better than anyone else, and know what to do to help reduce the stress.
-Make time for your loved ones – that could be taking a day off work, using your weekend, making a lengthy journey to see them or ‘reluctantly’ going around for a family dinner (even if that means being stuck with the brother in law for the evening).
+In many cases, they’re the people that understand you better than anyone else and know what to do to help reduce the stress.
+Make time for your loved ones – that could be taking a day off work, using your weekend, making a long journey to see them or ‘reluctantly’ going around for a family dinner (even if that means being stuck with the brother in law for the evening).

 Having something to look forward to

 There’s nothing better than being excited about something.
 Just knowing you have something to look forward to, such as a much-deserved holiday, can help reduce stress.
 If you are considering a holiday, Get Going offer single trip cover for as little as £4.22 – to give you one less thing to think about.
-For more information, and a free no obligation quote, click here.

 Some people are carers for their loved ones, a responsibility which can bring about a high level of stress.
 Although going on holiday should be exciting, knowing you’re leaving the person you care for can be a daunting thought.
 That’s why at Get Going we offer a carers extension, offering you cover to cancel or cut short your trip if your loved one becomes unwell or your ’replacement’ carer can no longer take over.
-For more information, click here.